Rees Howells

 Rees Howells (10 October 1879 – 13 February 1950) was the founder of The Bible College of Wales.

 Howells was born in Brynamman in Carmarthenshire, Wales.
 When he was 12 years old he left school and worked in a tin mill and coal mine.
-He later went to the USA for better financial benefits where he met a Jewish Christian named Maurice Reuben who was following the Messiah.
+He later went to the USA for better financial benefits where he met a Jewish Christian named Maurice Reuben who followed Jesus Christ as the Messiah.
 Howells also read a book of Professor Henry Drummond.
 Both influences caused him to become an Evangelical Christian.
 Later he returned to Wales.
-He was affected by the 1904-1905 Welsh Revival.
+He was affected by the 1904–1905 Welsh Revival.

-He and his wife were later missionaries in Africa.
-He was led down the path of intercession for many years, before seeing Revival across Southern Africa from 1915-1920.
+On December 21, 1910, he married Elizabeth Jones and they received missionary training in Edinburgh and London.
+They were later missionaries in Africa.
+He was led down the path of intercession for many years, before seeing revival across Southern Africa from 1915 to 1920.
 The rise of Adolf Hitler and the outbreak of World War II also marked a period of strong activity in Howells' ministry of intercession.

-They had only one child, a son, named Samuel Rees Howells, who later became the Director of the Bible College of Wales.
+The Howells had one child, a son named Samuel Rees Howells, who later became the Director of the Bible College of Wales.
+Samuel died on 18 March 2004.

 In 1924 he founded the Bible College of Wales in Swansea, Wales.
-After a long period of closure the College has now been purchased, refurbished and reopened by Cornerstone church based in Singapore.
+After a long period of closure the College was later purchased, refurbished and reopened by Cornerstone Community Church based in Singapore.